 Barney wrote that previous frameworks, including Porter's, were based on the incorrect assumption that all companies within the same industry shared the same attributes.
 It is each company's differences, Barney pointed out, that should be exploited to gain a competitive advantage.

-Barney proposed using a framework called the Resource-Based View (RBV).
-This competitive advantage framework places emphasis on a company's core competencies, the combination of skills and resources that make a company unique compared to the competition.
+Barney proposed using a framework called the resource-based view (RBV).
+This competitive advantage framework places emphasis on a company's core competencies as well as the combination of skills and resources that make a company unique compared to the competition.

 To leverage their core competencies, companies can start by identifying their key resources and then use the VRIN framework to determine if the resource is robust enough to provide sustainable competitive advantage.